 - The Montana Human Rights Act.

 Students with disabilities or suspected disabilities are in contact with the Disability Specialist confidentially as a first step in arranging accommodations.
 The specialist verifies the disability and determines how functional limitations affect academic work.
-This is accomplished through discussion with the student and a review of documentation.
-Students with insufficient documentation may be referred to physicians, psychologists or other qualified diagnosticians for complete assessment before accommodations are granted.
+This is accomplished through interactive dialogue with the student and a review of current documentation.
+Students may be referred to physicians, psychologists or other qualified diagnosticians for assessment before accommodations are granted.
 Payment of assessments are the responsibility of the student.

 Reasonable accommodations are changes in the learning environment that permit students with disabilities to compete on equal footing with their peers at the college.
 The accommodations modify non-essential elements of college programs.